...

 Jan 2, 2023

 Stuffy nose makes it difficult to breathe freely, especially when sleeping.
 This is particularly true for those with sleep apnea.
-Seasonal allergies and colds may cause a significant amount of mucus to form, which can worsen the problem and leave you gasping for breath at night.
+Seasonal allergies and colds may cause a significant amount of mucus to form, worsening the problem and leaving you gasping for breath at night.
 Fortunately, there are methods for making the symptoms far more tolerable.

-A modern CPAP machine claims to make your daily life more pleasurable, and some models even have an integrated warmed-up humidifier.
-When you are relaxing in bed, the warm air will help avoid dryness, and your nasal irritation and congestion will be significantly reduced.
+A modern CPAP machine claims to make daily life more pleasurable, and some models even have an integrated warmed-up humidifier.
+When you relax in bed, the warm air will help avoid dryness, and your nasal irritation and congestion will be significantly reduced.

 Here are some insights on how to use a CPAP machine when suffering from stuffy nose.
 We also provide information on CPAP therapy and self-limiting respiratory conditions, reasons for taking a CPAP break and more.